NAPIC Collaborative Programme Funding (CPF) II

 Funding to support individuals (especially early career researchers) on international/industrial placements to pursue collaborative work (upskilling, broadening collaborations, etc.) on scientific and innovation challenges at any stage from discovery to commercialisation.

-All NAPIC CPF projects have a total project value (TPV) which is defined by the Research Organisation (RO) and non-research partner contributions split equally to the maximum value stated in each funding stream.
+All NAPIC CPF II projects have a total project value (TPV) which is defined by the Research Organisation (RO) and non-research partner contributions.

 In addition, all CPF projects have a grant value (GV) which is the total cost to the RO for their portion of the project.